ca98am79/my-first-programs/README.md

 # [blow](https://github.com/ca98am79/my-first-programs/tree/master/blow)

 Some weird missile game that I don't think you even do anything with except watch it and hope for the best.
+You will notice my reuse of the explosion sprite graphic - I use this in a few different programs.

 ![blow program screenshot](https://raw.githubusercontent.com/ca98am79/my-first-programs/master/blow/blow.gif)

 # [cars](https://github.com/ca98am79/my-first-programs/tree/master/cars)

-My epic car game
+My epic car game.
+It was my only [side-scrolling](https://en.wikipedia.org/wiki/Side-scrolling_video_game) game, and I only made four screens for it, so there is no way to win.
+Maybe some day I or others can fork and continue the game, but it would take some work since the [sprites/inc files](https://github.com/ca98am79/my-first-programs/blob/master/cars/CARS.PAS#L2-L11) are missing.

 ![Car program screenshot](https://raw.githubusercontent.com/ca98am79/my-first-programs/master/cars/cars.gif)